chaos-and-order/ProjectAuthor/Docs/README.md

 Books are increasingly becoming digital.
 New challenges and opportunities arises with this trend.

-In this project we aim to build a system where digital books behave more or less as their physical counterparts, while retaining the ease of use and environmental benefits of the digital world.
+In this project we aim to build a system where digital books behave more or less like their physical counterparts, while retaining the ease of use and environmental benefits of the digital world.

 The current systems treat every digital copy of a given book as the same, and each of the copies